openstudiocoalition/openstudiocoalition.github.io/markdown_source/docs/reference/parametric_analysis_tool_2.md

 ## Example Projects

-Several sample PAT projects may be found [here](https://github.com/NREL/OpenStudio-PAT/tree/develop/sample_projects).
+Several sample PAT projects may be found [here](https://github.com/NatLabRockies/OpenStudio-PAT/tree/develop/sample_projects).
 Both the Office_Hvac and Office_Study projects are configured to run in manual model using local computing resources.
-The remaining "SEB" projects pertain to NREL's Site Entrance Building (SEB), and demonstrate the various algorithms available for use in the cloud.
+The remaining "SEB" projects pertain to NLR's Site Entrance Building (SEB), and demonstrate the various algorithms available for use in the cloud.
 Several of the SEB projects are also notable as examples of performing sampling or optimization-based calibrations of a model using Actual Meteorlogic Year (AMY) and consumption data.
 The "AddMonthlyJSONUtilityData" measure is used to add electric and gas consumption data to the model.
 The "CalibrationReportsEnhanced20" reporting measure is used to create analysis outputs and charts that describe the calibration's "goodness of fit."

 ### A Model Calibration Example